microsoft/testbase/Best-Practices/HeightGained-GitHub-Pipeline-Integration/README.md

 Launch Script Path: "Scripts/launch.ps1").

 ### Using Test Base API
-There're 2 python scripts under _.\HeightGained\Utilities_ demonstrate Test Base API usage.
+There're 2 python scripts under [./HeightGained/Utilities](./HeightGained/Utilities) demonstrate Test Base API usage.
 - upload_package.py shows using Test Base API to upload a package, return 0 if the package is uploaded successfully, return -1 otherwise.
 - check_results.py shows how to list test summaries, returns 0 if there was no test failure in the last 24 hours, and return -1 if there was a failure in the last 24 hours.